-The latest on the Continuous Update Project
+The Continuous Update Project (CUP)

-What the CUP Conclusions Mean
+What CUP Conclusions Mean

-- Convincing: strong, consistent and unlikely to change in the future
+Convincing: Strong, consistent and unlikely to change in the future

-- Probable: compelling but not quite strong or consistent enough to be “convincing"
+Probable: Compelling but not quite strong or consistent enough to be “convincing”

-- Limited Evidence – Suggestive: too limited for a grade of “probable”, but a general consistency in the data
+Limited Evidence – Suggestive: too limited for a grade of “probable”, but a general consistency in the data

-- Limited Evidence – No Conclusion: too inconsistent or insufficient for a definitive grade
+Limited Evidence – No Conclusion: too inconsistent or insufficient for a definitive grade

-- Substantial Effect on Risk Unlikely: enough evidence to rule out a connection
+Substantial Effect on Risk Unlikely: enough evidence to rule out a connection